samuelchen/pyqueuer/docs/case1.md

 	![](case1/case1_consume_error.png)
 16. You may also store 4 files for message in ``data_store`` folder to select in _"File"_ tab for sending.

-So if you would like to develop, you may use PyQueuer to send incoming message and check outcome message for validate.

 This case is too simple to replace by some simple command/script in console.
-In next cases, we could use it in more complex case.
+In next cases, we could use it in more complex scenario.

 --End--